Toni-Ann Williams: 2015 season: Freshman

 Williams quickly became one of Cal's top gymnasts to ever compete in the program, even in her freshman season.
 On February 13, 2015, during a regular season meet against Oregon State, she broke the school record on vault, scoring a 9.975.

 During the regular season, she peaked at #1 nationally on floor on February 23, 2015 and has reached as high as #5 nationally on vault (on March 2, 2015).
 She qualified to the 2015 NCAA Women's Gymnastics Championships as an individual all-arounder.

 2016 season: Sophomore

-Williams became Cal’s first individual event champion at the Pac-12 Championships (3/19) since 2004, winning floor with a 9.925.
+Williams became Cal's first individual event champion at the Pac-12 Championships (3/19) since 2004, winning floor with a 9.925.
 She was twice named Pac-12 Gymnast of the Week and was 1st team All-Pac-12 for floor and vault.

 She missed the NCAA Championships to compete at the Rio Olympic Test Event, where she became the first Jamaican gymnast to qualify for the Olympics.

 2017 season: Junior

-Williams tore her Achilles in week 5 and missed the rest of the season.
+Williams tore her Achilles tendon in week 5 and missed the rest of the season.